Become inspired by amazing book cover ideas

 An image of a young queen is partially obscured by an image of an owl and a tiger.
 The tiger’s mouth replaces the woman’s and the owl makes up part of her head.
 Phillips’ attempts to find tigers in India is just one of the interesting stories recorded in this collection.

-Book cover ideas don’t have to be conventional.
+Cover ideas don’t have to be conventional.
 Here the designer takes inspiration from unique elements in the book and creates an unexpected design.

 Dave Furman – Kiss the Wave: Embracing God in Your Trials